Top Posts & Pages

 Daily Archives: October 24, 2018

-The pattern Jesus offers is traditionally called The Lord’s Prayer.
+Reading Acts The pattern Jesus offers is traditionally called The Lord’s Prayer.
 Jesus does not commanded his disciples to repeat these words; rather he gives this as a pattern for prayer.
-The words are your own, but…
+The words are your own, but typically these are … Continue reading

 In The God of Israel and Christian Theology, R. Kendall Soulen proposes an alternative to the standard story Christian theologians have told since the 2nd century.
 In a short chapter, he tells us what the rest of the book will … Continue reading